 The kitchen has operated on a year-round basis for many years and has become a thriving campus industry.
 In addition, several thousand fruitcakes are mailed annually to generous supporters of the College.
 In the late 1960s, fruitcakes were sent to U.S. military personnel serving in the Vietnam conflict.
 Student-made fruitcakes are traditionally included in gift baskets for special campus guests.

-Students and two supervisors produce and process fruitcakes, apple butter, jams, jellies, and preserves for direct mail order and retail sales in campus venues and at The Keeter Center gift shop.
+Students and two supervisors produce and process fruitcakes, apple butter, and fruit spreads for direct mail order and retail sales in campus venues and at The Keeter Center gift shop.

 Making fruitcakes is more than a job.
 This longstanding campus industry helps provide students with a college education.
 Students take great care and pride in the preparation and presentation of these items, striving for the excellence that has made the cakes a campus classic and an Ozarks legacy.Buy Now